-This is a photo of Bria and her BFF at a high school dance last year.
+This is a photo of my oldest and her BFF at a high school dance last year.
 They were having a lot of fun being silly for me, and by angling the camera I was able to highlight that silliness in a really cool way.

-In this photo of The Maestro, not only did I angle the camera, but I deliberately cut some of his head and body out of the photo for a more interesting shot.
+In this photo of my husband, not only did I angle the camera, but I deliberately cut some of his head and body out of the photo for a more interesting shot.
 It has turned out to be one of my very favorite photos of him, because it really captures his great smile better than any other photo I’ve taken of him.

 Finally, in this photo of my girls, I slightly angled the camera while they jumped.
 The effect highlights the fun they were having together.
 You can see the angle in the line of the street, which was not actually a hill but looks like it might be.